Monday, 28 February 2011

 Portrait of Bloomer from A Woman of the Century by Frances Willard, 1893

 FASHION Amelia saw a problem – women swathed in layers of petticoats and corsets that would make a mummy blush.
 Talk about constriction!
 So, Amelia did what any red-blooded reformer would do: she proposed a radical solution.
-Enter the Bloomer costume – Turkish-style trousers paired with a short skirt, offering unimaginable freedom of movement.
+Enter the Bloomer costume – a short jacket, a skirt extending below the knee, and loose “Turkish” trousers, gathered at the ankles, offering unimaginable freedom of movement.

 Amelia even published instructions for American women to whip up their own Bloomer outfits.
 Newspapers, never ones to miss a story, gleefully dubbed it the "Bloomer dress."
 Now, the Bloomer costume never quite became mainstream fashion, but it did have its moments.
 Women donned them for gymnastic endeavors and other physical activities well into the next century.